 Each year the Physical, Chemical and Mathematical Sciences Committee selects a winner of the Royal Irish Academy Young Chemist Prize.

-A prize given for the most outstanding Irish PhD thesis of 2015 in the general area of the chemical sciences, as described in a 1,000 word essay (maximum, but figures are permitted).
+A prize is given for the most outstanding Irish PhD thesis in the general area of the chemical sciences, as described in a 1,000 word essay (maximum, but figures are permitted).
 The prize is the successor to the Royal Irish Academy Prize for Young Chemists established in 2000 and the award is administered by a group from the RIA’s Physical, Chemical and Mathematical Sciences Committee.

-The winner will be nominated by the Physical, Chemical and Mathematical Sciences Committee of the Royal Irish Academy to go forward for the prestigious International Union of Pure and Applied Chemistry young chemist prize young chemist prize. sponsored by IUPAC.
+The winner will be nominated by the Physical, Chemical and Mathematical Sciences Committee of the Royal Irish Academy to go forward for the prestigious International Union of Pure and Applied Chemistry young chemist prize sponsored by IUPAC.
 In 2008 the Irish nominee, Dr Emilie Banide, was one of the 5 winners of the IUPAC prize.

 The call is issued at the end of each year with a decision made in January.